© 2006-2008 Radicore Software Ltd

 If others are allowed to interact with the software over a network then this is still classed as sharing, even though they are not running a copy of the software at their location.
 This is known as "remote network interaction".

-If the software you create is not shared with anyone (i.e. it remains personal and private) then it is not 'distributed' and therefore you do not have to release the source, nor do you require a commercial license.
+If the software you create is not shared with anyone (i.e. it remains personal and private) then it is not 'distributed' and therefore you do not have to release the source code, nor do you require a commercial license.

 What does "per domain per server" mean?

-If a single domain exists on multiple servers (e.g. a server farm) then that domain will require a separate license for each server, excluding a backup server.
+If the domain on which the software can be accessed exists on multiple servers (e.g. a server farm) then that domain will require a separate license for each server, excluding a backup server.

-If a single server hosts multiple domains then each domain will require a separate license.
+If a single server hosts multiple domains, and the software can be accessed from multiple domains on that server, then each domain will require a separate license.

 What does the AGPL mean by "free software"?